davepfeiffer/embedded-makefile-flow/README.md

 # Embedded Work-flow Example

 This repository is a _basic_ guide for setting up an open tool-chain for embedded software development.
 There are lots of great resources on the internet for setting up tools, but not many examples.
-This repository should serve as a jumping off point to other resources specific to the components.
+This repository should serve to help (the many) people who learn by example as well as a jumping off point to other resources specific to the components.

 The example used will be a [STM32F031 Nucleo-32 board](https://www.amazon.com/gp/product/B01DTEWJWK/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B01DTEWJWK&linkCode=as2&tag=davemp-20&linkId=620bf7356a578e0dee2850d0e30cb0fe).

-This guide assumes a unix-like operating system.
+This guide assumes a UNIX-like operating system.

 # Contents / Compendium